Ken Ribet: Research

 Ribet's contributions in number theory and algebraic geometry were described by Benedict Gross and Barry Mazur as being "key to our understanding of the connections between the theory of modular forms and the ℓ-adic representations of the absolute Galois group of the field of rational numbers."

 Ribet is credited with paving the way towards Andrew Wiles's proof of Fermat's Last Theorem.
 In 1986, Ribet proved that the epsilon conjecture formulated by Jean-Pierre Serre was true, and thereby proved that Fermat's Last Theorem would follow from the Taniyama–Shimura conjecture.
 Crucially it also followed that the full conjecture was not needed, but a special case, that of semistable elliptic curves, sufficed.
 An earlier theorem of Ribet's, the Herbrand–Ribet theorem, is the converse to Herbrand's theorem on the divisibility properties of Bernoulli numbers and is also related to Fermat's Last Theorem.

 Awards and honors

 Ribet received the Fermat Prize in 1989 jointly with Abbas Bahri.
 He was elected to the American Academy of Arts and Sciences in 1997 and the National Academy of Sciences in 2000.
 In 2012, he became a Fellow of the American Mathematical Society.
 In 2017, Ribet received the Brouwer Medal.
+For 2025 Ribet was awarded the AMS Leroy P. Steele Prize for Seminal Contribution to Research.

 In 1988, Ribet was inducted as a vigneron d'honneur by the Jurade de Saint-Émilion.
 In 1998, Ribet received an honorary doctorate from Brown University.